Skip to Main Content

 Simple text and illustrations of diverse families show how children affect their loved ones for the better.

-Who's in My Family? by
+Who's in My Family?

 Call Number: PICTURE HARRIS

 Nellie and her little brother Gus discuss all kinds of families during a day at the zoo and dinner at home with their relatives afterwards.

 All Kinds of Families!

 Rhyming text and illustrations explore the ways people, animals, and even objects can form families.